soundpress/RulesOfNYC/docs/c35/index.rst

    (2) (i)  If there is no contested primary election for an office, expenditures made by a participant or limited participant seeking that office are subject to the general election expenditure limit of § 3-706(1) of the Code.

-      (ii) If there is a contested or write-in primary election in any party for an office, every participant or limited participant seeking that office, regardless whether the participant or limited participant is in the primary election, may make expenditures subject to the primary election expenditure limit of § 3-706(1) of the Code, provided the participant or limited participant files the three pre-primary and 10 day post-primary election disclosure statements and daily disclosures pursuant to Rule 3-02(c), (d), and (e) in a timely manner.
+      (ii) If there is a contested or write-in primary election in any party for an office, every participant or limited participant seeking that office, regardless whether the participant or limited participant is in the primary election, may make expenditures subject to the primary election expenditure limit of § 3-706(1) of the Code, provided the participant or limited participant files the three pre-primary and 10 day post-primary election disclosure statements and daily disclosures pursuant to 52 RCNY § 3-02(c), (d), and (e) in a timely manner.
 In this case, the general election expenditure limit will first apply after the date of the primary election.

-      (iii) Notwithstanding subparagraph (i), if a participant or limited participant demonstrates to the Board that for a period preceding the primary election the participant or limited participant had reasonably anticipated a primary election in any party for the office the participant or limited participant seeks, the participant or limited participant may attribute expenditures made before and during that period to the primary election expenditure limit of § 3-706(1) of the Code, provided the participant or limited participant files the three pre-primary and 10 day post-primary election disclosure statements and daily disclosures pursuant to Rule 3-02(c), (d), and (e) in a timely manner.
+      (iii) Notwithstanding subparagraph (i), if a participant or limited participant demonstrates to the Board that for a period preceding the primary election the participant or limited participant had reasonably anticipated a primary election in any party for the office the participant or limited participant seeks, the participant or limited participant may attribute expenditures made before and during that period to the primary election expenditure limit of § 3-706(1) of the Code, provided the participant or limited participant files the three pre-primary and 10 day post-primary election disclosure statements and daily disclosures pursuant to 52 RCNY § 3-02(c), (d), and (e) in a timely manner.
 In this case, the general election expenditure limit will first apply after that period.
-In order to demonstrate to the Board that for a period preceding the primary election the participant or limited participant had reasonably anticipated a primary election, the participant or limited participant must file a petition, consisting of an affidavit with supporting documentation, with the Board no later than ten business days following the date the last remaining candidate other than the participant or limited participant was finally disqualified from the ballot as set forth in Rule 5-02(b).
+In order to demonstrate to the Board that for a period preceding the primary election the participant or limited participant had reasonably anticipated a primary election, the participant or limited participant must file a petition, consisting of an affidavit with supporting documentation, with the Board no later than ten business days following the date the last remaining candidate other than the participant or limited participant was finally disqualified from the ballot as set forth in 52 RCNY § 5-02(b).
 The affidavit must specify the period of time during which it was reasonable to anticipate that a primary election would be held, identify the prospective candidate(s), and provide a factual basis for the participant's or limited participant's belief that a primary election was reasonably anticipated during the specified period of time.
 The supporting documentation must demonstrate that the prospective candidate(s) engaged in activities that would lead a reasonable person to believe that such candidate(s) would participate in the primary election.
 Such activities may include: (i) raising or spending funds for the primary election; (ii) authorizing a political committee with the Board of Elections for the primary election; (iii) filing a filer registration and/or certification form with the Board; (iv) engaging in petitioning activity, including the filing of petitions with the Board of Elections; (v) producing and/or distributing campaign literature; and (vi) campaigning for office or otherwise publicly declaring an intent to participate in the primary election.

       (iv) Once it is determined by petition litigation or otherwise that no primary election will be held for nomination to an office, expenditures made by participants or limited participant seeking that office are subject to the general election expenditure limit of § 3-706(1) of the Code.